 Vary Your Keywords

-When dealing with Possum, even the order or your keywords matters.
+When dealing with Possum, even the order or your keywords matter.
 Different iterations of keywords and keyword phrases will return different results, even if you’re communicating the same idea.
 It’s easy to do this keyword research on your own.
 Enter in the keywords you’re trying to rank for.
 Then change up the order of the same keywords and try again.
 Different results?
 Possum’s particularity with keywords and keyword order means your keyword strategizing has to be constantly evolving so you can be on top.

 When users want local solutions, Google does their best to give them options that are close in physical proximity but also give them the exact answer or product they’re looking for.
 The good news for local businesses is that the Possum update can really work to their advantage—if they’ve got an effective SEO strategy.
 Now that you know what triggers the update and what you can do to avoid being taken out of the top rankings, make the appropriate changes, and reap the benefits of local traffic.